jgmachine/Chromebook-Inventory/README.md

 orgUnitPath, notes, annotatedLocation, annotatedAssetId, annotatedUser, serialNumber, status, recentUsers, activeTimes, lastSync, lastEnrollmentTime, deviceId, model, platformVersion, firmwareVersion, supportEndDate

-I ususally give the first row a background color and 'View > Freeze' the 1st row and up through column E. Columns A-E can be updated.
+I ususally give the first row a background color and 'View > Freeze' the 1st row and up through column E. The data in columns A-E can be updated back into the admin console.
 F-P are data points that cannot be updated back into the admin console.

 - Note the Sheet's ID
 - Click Extensions > Apps Scripts